 |Eye colors from most rare to most common:|

 • Green, Amber and Violet/Red (these three are extremely rare)

 • Black (no eyes are true black, just very dark brown)

-Though the scientific research is lacking, it is very likely that green is one of the most rare eye colors worldwide.
+Though scientific research is lacking, it is very likely that green is one of the rarest eye colors worldwide.
 It's commonly quoted that only 2% of the world’s population has green eyes, though it’s difficult to determine where that number came from.

 Even if the number is accurate, 2% of the world's 7.3 billion people is 146 million.
 This is roughly the population of Russia.
 That's not to say that green eyes aren't special, because they are!
 It just depends on where you happen to be.
 In most parts of the world, almost everyone has brown hair and eyes, with green being very rare or absent altogether.

 Green eyes are sometimes confused with hazel eyes, which have both brown and green in them.
 To tell the difference, go into natural lighting (outside during the day), and look at your eyes compared with someone you know to have green, hazel, or brown eyes.
 The difference should be clear between them.

 Green eyes are most common in Northern and Central Europe though they can also be found in Southern Europe as well as Western Asia.
 As was mentioned earlier, brown hair and eyes are dominant in most regions, though there are several countries where it is actually more common to have green or blue eyes than brown eyes.

 For example, in Ireland and Scotland, 86% of the population has either blue or green eyes, and in Iceland, 89% of women and 87% of men have blue or green eyes.
 Among European Americans, green eyes are most common in people of recent Celtic or Germanic ancestry.
 Green eyes also tend to be more common in women.